LeMyst/WikibaseIntegrator/README.md

 * A datatype object containing a value.
 * An entity object (Item/Property/Lexeme/...) which takes the data, does the checks and performs write.

-A Login object can be used to be authenticated on the Wikibase instance.
+An optional Login object can be used to be authenticated on the Wikibase instance.

 ## Create a new Item ##